about

 From 2002 to 2009 — between the ages of 17 and 25 — I kept a Livejournal.

-I used my journal to write about my daily challenges and triumphs; to work through the parts of my identity that I always imagined to be in conflict or at odds; and, most frequently, to express joy, despair, and frustration related to my first forays into dating and relationships.
-The entries in the latter category were often tinged with a pain that is familiar to those who grew up in areas where no one looked like them or shared their life experiences: an absolute, crushing certainty that I was never going to be enough, and that the people I found attractive would never reciprocate my feelings.
+While I have journaled intermittently throughout my life, my time on Livejournal represents my most consistent, active period of documenting my lived experiences and emotional growth.
+At some points I wrote in my journal almost every day, about my daily challenges and triumphs; to work through the parts of my identity that I always imagined to be in conflict or at odds; and, most frequently, to express joy, despair, and frustration related to my first forays into dating and relationships.
+The latter entries were often tinged with a pain that is familiar to those who grew up in places where no one looked like them or shared their life experiences: an absolute, crushing certainty that I was never going to be enough, and that the people I found attractive would never reciprocate my feelings.